-2019 open enrollment season is approaching.
+A Special Open Enrollment season is happening now.
 Here are answers to some common enrollment and subsidies questions.

-If you like wasting money, go ahead and skip this year’s Obamacare open enrollment period.
-The carrier’s this year for most of the state is the same as 2018 but the plans and pricing will vary from company to company and plan to plan.
+If you like wasting money, go ahead and skip this year’s Obamacare special open enrollment period.
+The carriers this year for most of the state are the same as 2020 but the plans and pricing will vary from company to company and plan to plan.
 Many networks have changed as well.
 It makes sense to speak with us.

 Why?
-Because the ACA (Obamacare) enrollment period is the one time of year that EVERYONE should reconsider their health coverage.
+Because the ACA (Obamacare) special enrollment period is a unique time this year that EVERYONE should reconsider their health coverage.

-Taking 5 minutes to review your options during open enrollment can potentially save you hundreds – or even thousands – of dollars per year!
+Taking 5 minutes to review your options can potentially save you hundreds – or even thousands – of dollars per year!

 And if you take prescription drugs, or if you’re planning to have a baby or major surgery this year, you need to think carefully about your out-of-pocket medical costs as well as your monthly premiums.

-In this article, we’ll answer the following questions for you about the 2017 open enrollment season:
+In this article, we’ll answer the following questions for you about this special open enrollment season: